-For the most up-to-date requirements for the major, please consult the 2018-19 English Department Handbook.
+For the most up-to-date requirements for the major, please consult the University’s current Academic Catalog.

 In an effort to enhance students’ opportunities for entrance into the health professions, the Pre-health Advising Program has a special arrangement with the English Department that allows students to major in English while meeting the specific requirements of medical schools.

 The department and faculty offices are located in beautiful Anderson House.
 Many English courses, department colloquia, and other events take place in this historic building.
-We invite you to read our blog and our newsletter, The English Times [PDF], to learn more.
+We invite you to read our newsletter, The English Times [PDF], to learn more.

 Qualified students are eligible for election to Sigma Tau Delta, the National Honor Society in English.